 Your apartment whether its flat-sharing or your own studio/1 bedroom would be the biggest cost you will have every month.
 The great thing about the main cities in Vietnam is that it will usually have everything you would be looking for.
 You are spoiled for choices, from cheaper rooms in a local area to a five-star condominium similar to what you can have at home.

 Most of the time, electricity is included to the rent.
-Other services may also be included like water and a lot of places also has cleaning ladies who keep the house clean.
+Other services may also be included like water and a lot of places also have cleaning ladies who keep the house clean.
 However, you should take note that electricity bills are usually around 3,000-4,500 VND per KW.
 Make sure that you are not paying more than this.

-The food in Vietnam is so cheap.
+The food in Vietnam is very cheap.
 You can definitely get a meal for around $1.00.
 You also have various choices and the supermarket has a lot of choices for those who want to cook.

 Personally, I usually do not cook that much.
-It’s not because I am not fond of it but it’s generally because the cost is not that much different if you eat out, especially since I lived alone.
+It’s not because I am not fond of it but it’s generally because the cost is not that much different if you eat out, especially since I live alone.
 As I have mentioned, eating out can cost as low as $1-$2 in the shacks on the street.
 I know that a lot of expats, specifically those that come from the west, are a bit iffy about the sanitation of these places but I have not had any problems as of yet.
 If you want to eat at fast food chains, meals can be anywhere from $2-$4.
 Sit down restaurants with Western cuisine starts from $6.

 For those who would like to cook their own food, you can expect to shell out anywhere from $1-$3 per meal.
 Cooking in bigger batches and storing them for the future is also a way for you to save more time and money.
 If you want to save as much as possible on food, rice, pasta, and vegetables are the cheapest things in the market.

-The usual transportation in most Vietnamese cities are motorbikes, you can easily rent a motorbike in various places in most major cities.
+The usual transportation in most Vietnamese cities are motorbikes.
+You can easily rent a motorbike in various places in most major cities.
 Renting a bike per month can be as cheap as $40 with deposits starting from $200.
 Oil is not expensive at all so the monthly price for your bike would not be so high.
 If you are staying in the city for a longer period of time or if you would rather have your own bike, you can get a second-hand bike from $250-$350.
 It would also not be so hard to resell it in case you will be leaving already.

 If you are not so comfortable with driving your own bike, there are other options.
 There are normal metered taxis you can flag down in the street.
 There are also ride-sharing apps like Uber and Grab.
-The great thing about Vietnam is that your ride-sharing options are not limited to cars, you can also hop on a motorbike to beat that traffic.
+The great thing about Vietnam is that your ride-sharing options are not limited to cars, you can also hop on a motorbike to beat the traffic.

 If you are like me and sitting for long periods of time is not your thing, then budget airlines are your friend.
 I once booked a flight from Ho Chi Minh to Nha Tang for only $20 round trip.
 While international flights could be a bit pricier, they still would usually not be more than $50-$100.

 The great thing about our world today is that no matter how far you are from your loved ones, you can never really feel completely absent.
-With the various social media apps and sites which allow us to chat, call, and video call our loved ones back home, you will for sure be updated on what is happening to their lives.
+With the various social media apps and sites which allow us to chat, call, and video call our loved ones back home, you will undoubtedly be updated on what is happening to their lives.
 It would, of course, be hard to stay updated if you do not have internet or a mobile phone plan.
 Good thing that in Vietnam internet and mobile plans are easy, cheap, and very efficient.

 Choosing the company you will subscribe to depends on what you need in your plan.
-Take note that plan prices in Vietnam are controlled by the government so there is not that much different from one brand to the nest.
+Take note that plan prices in Vietnam are controlled by the government so there is not that much different from one brand to the next.
 What may be different is the amount of data you can get and the service (especially in smaller towns).

 Personally, I did not get a subscription to any brand.
 I just got a data sim card and I re-loaded it whenever necessary.
 You can find the different promotion codes for each provider online.
 Generally, you should expect to pay 10,000 VND (0.43 USD) for 50 MB to up to 500,000 VND for 30 GB (22 USD).